 Price: Really, this isn’t everything.

 A general rule is to pick from Spark, 2degrees or Voyager .
-Skinny is also a great choice for a cheaper “no frills” ISP however you do need to use their router to get any support. – note this is my personal opinion based on experience.
+Skinny is also a great choice for a cheaper “no frills” ISP however you do need to use their router to get any support (which is actually a great router). – note this is my personal opinion based on experience.
 Each ISP however is different in how they connect themselves to the internet.
 Also, don’t just go for the cheapest unless if you like Netflix / YouTube buffering.

 The best way to determine what is right for you is to head over to https://chorus.co.nz/maps and check what service you can get and just go for it.
 If you’ve got ADSL/VDSL currently and Fibre (UFB) is available then get it.
 Don’t stick with copper if UFB is available as world class internet (seriously) is waiting there for you on UFB.